Super-Eddington accretion in protogalactic cores: The simulation suite

-We sample the DM component with $10^6$ particles, distributed following a \citet{Plummer_1911} sphere, with a scale radius of 18~pc and a maximum radius of approximately 184~pc.
+We seeded BHs at the initial time $t_{\rm i} = 0$ with a mass $M_{\rm BH}(t_{\rm i})$ equal to $5 \times 10^2$, $10^3$, $5 \times 10^3$, $10^4$, and $10^5~\msun$ at the centre of a DM halo of mass $M_{\rm DM} = 2.5 \times 10^7~\msun$, representing the inner region (50\% of the total mass) of a typical galactic host at $z \sim 15$, analogously to what has been done in \citetalias{Sassano_et_al_2023}.
+We sampled the DM component with $10^6$ particles, distributed following a \citet{Plummer_1911} sphere, with a scale radius of 18~pc and a maximum radius of approximately 184~pc.
 The DM halo is set in preliminary equilibrium with a fully gaseous disc of mass $5 \times 10^6~\msun$, sampled with $2 \times 10^5$ particles and distributed according to a \citet{Mestel_1963} profile, with a scale height-to-radius ratio of $H/R = 0.05$ and a maximum outer radius of 55~pc.
 At this point, the initial metallicity is set to $10^{-3}~Z_{\sun}$, and the initial temperature to 2500~K, ensuring that the disc is Toomre stable \citep[][]{Toomre_1964} and thus preventing early SF.
 Subsequently, we perform an adiabatic relaxation of all the systems, each in equilibrium with a different BH seed, by evolving it without radiative cooling or SF for approximately 10~Myr -- equivalent to about seven orbital times at $R=10$~pc -- allowing the system to reach full dynamical equilibrium between the BH seed and its surrounding environment.\footnote{This final step, which was missing in the work by \citetalias{Sassano_et_al_2023}, plays a significant role in the initial phases of BH accretion.} In Fig.~\ref{fig:map_ic}, we show the surface density maps of the unperturbed relaxed gas disc.

-We adopt a mass resolution of $25~\msun$ and a gravitational softening length of 0.18~pc \citep[i.e. an equivalent Plummer softening length of 0.13~pc; see][]{Kim_et_al_2016}, which -- under our typical gas temperature conditions -- is comparable to the \citet{Bondi_1952} radius of the central BH for the majority of the time.
+We adopted a mass resolution of $25~\msun$ and a gravitational softening length of 0.18~pc \citep[i.e. an equivalent Plummer softening length of 0.13~pc; see][]{Kim_et_al_2016}, which -- under our typical gas temperature conditions -- is comparable to the \citet{Bondi_1952} radius of the central BH for the majority of the time.
 This setup ensures that we can accurately resolve the dynamics in the vicinity of the BH.